Heading to China soon? It’s important you’re up-to-date with the latest vaccination requirements.

 Where can you get travel vaccinations for China?

 See your regular doctor before your trip and discuss your travel plans with them.
-Your doctor should be able to give you the vaccinations you need.
+Your doctor should be able to give you the travel vaccinations you need.

 Some leading travel health clinics include: